 Farmers hacked and chopped the coconut bunches with machetes on small wooden benches and tossed the coconuts into big piles.
 As we drove, the shadows of palm trees criss-crossed the highway under a beaming blue sky, flickering into the car.

 Deep down we were all pretty weary from life on the road.
-We’d done adventures, done relaxation, but at this point we just wanted to sleep in, wear clean washed clothes, have a shower and a shave, and get off the Chakalaka diet.
+We’d done adventures, we’d done relaxation, but at this point we just wanted to sleep in, wear clean washed clothes, have a shower and a shave, and get off the Chakalaka and fried beans diet.
 Home was looking like a good option.

-Immediately, we ran directly into a massive roadwork project; probably a hundred kilometres of them.
+We ran directly into a massive roadwork project; probably a hundred kilometres of them.
 The first section was still newly excavated, and was just a dirt road being levelled by earthmoving machinery.
 The highway was raised, whilst the temporary roads to either side ran down beside like gutters big enough for a car to travel alongside.